YusukeHosonuma/SwiftUI-Simulator/README.md

 }
 ```

-3. Launch on any iPad.
-(Large screen is recommended)
+3. Launch on any simulator or device.
+(Large screen iPad is recommended)

 <img width="400" alt="image" src="https://user-images.githubusercontent.com/2990285/163323260-8e3955d2-185e-4e0e-a074-3cf2d2db743e.png">

 ## Requirements

-- iOS 14+ (Currently supports iPad only)
+- iOS 14+ (iPhone / iPad)
   - `Dynamic Type Sizes` is supports in iOS 15+

 ## Limitation

 This OSS supports **SwiftUI app** only.<br>

 For example, it may not work if you have resolve `locale` by yourself. (e.g. use [SwiftGen](https://github.com/SwiftGen/SwiftGen))

 ## Configurations